cherrynoize/tlock/README.md

 ## Install

-First you need to clone this repo into a local directory:
+First you need to clone this repo on your machine:

     git clone https://github.com/cherrynoize/tlock

-You can then edit the `config.mk` before you compile the package to best suit your needs.
+You can then edit the `config.mk` file before you compile the package to best suit your needs.
 By default it will be installed as `/usr/local/bin/tlock`, so you need to edit the make configuration if you want to write the output file to a different location.